DO I NEED AN APPOINTMENT TO AUDITION?

 DO I NEED TO COME BOTH NIGHTS?

 No!
-Those auditioning can attend September 11or September 12.
-No need to come both nights.
+Those auditioning can attend September 11 or September 12.
+There is no need to come both nights.

 WHERE ARE THESE AUDITIONS HELD?